-In this paper, we prove density theorems for the local parameters of cuspidal automorphic representations of $\GL_n(\A_\Q)$, using the $L$-function techniques that were previously applied to the pointwise bounds; to achieve this, we study averages over $\pi$ and $\pi'$ of coefficients of Rankin--Selberg $L$-functions $L(s, \pi \times \tilde\pi')$.
-Such an approach is likely to achieve a smoother decay towards the thresholds in \cref{eq:best-pointwise-bounds}, and thus to improve results like \cref{thm:blomer-density} for large values of $\theta$.
+In this paper, we prove density theorems for the local parameters of cuspidal automorphic representations of $\GL_n(\A_\Q)$, by studying sums over $\pi$ and $\pi'$ of the Dirichlet coefficients of Rankin--Selberg $L$-functions $L(s, \pi \times \tilde\pi')$; a key new ingredient is a positivity property for such sums, given in \cref{prop:rs-nonnegative-definite}.
+We achieve a smoother decay towards the pointwise thresholds in \cref{eq:best-pointwise-bounds}, and thus improve results like \cref{thm:blomer-density} for large values of $\theta$.
 Our main result is the following.